scambier/markov-strings/README.md

 #### data
 Type: `array`

-`data` is an array of strings (sentences).
+`data` is an array of strings (sentences), or an array of objects.
+If you wish to use objects, each one must have a `string` attribute.
 The bigger the array, the better and more various the results.

+Examples:
+`[ 'lorem ipsum', 'dolor sit amet' ]` or `[ { string: 'lorem ipsum', attr: 'value' }, { string: 'dolor sit amet', attr: 'other value' } ]`

 #### options
 Type: `object`